Less than 10%

 Usually, we ask you to help protect nature today.
 Now, we’re asking for your help to protect its future, by ensuring nature has a voice for generations to come.

-We need to raise £95,000 by 25 August 2025 to continue delivering our Wilder Education programme for the next six months.
+While this appeal has ended, you can still support or sponsor our education programme by getting in touch with us at [email protected].
 Your support will help thousands of children across Kent explore nature, learn to love it, and grow up ready to protect it.

 When I was about seven, I spotted a large bird in my garden.
 Neither me or my dad knew what this bird was, but we looked it up and we identified our garden visitor – it was a cuckoo!
 This moment sparked a love for nature and learning and every day that summer I sat by that window identifying each bird that came to my garden.
 If it hadn’t been for that cuckoo, I may not be where I am today, supporting future generations in their own journeys of discovery.Tom White, Education Manager